4 Modern Money Tips (not taught in school)

 - How investments often require no work to make money unlike a job.

-Hope they're useful on your investing journey.
+I hope they're useful things to know on your investing journey.

 That's all for today.